28 Different Types of Weevils With Pictures

 The weevil is predominantly black but has bright yellow markings on its back that form a distinct pattern.

-This coloration is thought to warn potential predators, as it indicates that the weevil is toxic or distasteful.
+This coloration is thought to warn potential predators, indicating that the weevil is toxic or distasteful.

-The Odontocorynus Salebrosus is known to secrete a noxious substance when threatened, which can cause irritation or even injury to predators.
+Odontocorynus Salebrosus is known to secrete a noxious substance when threatened, which can irritate or even injure predators.

 Overall, the Odontocorynus Salebrosus is a fascinating example of the diversity of weevils and the unique adaptations they have evolved to survive in their environments.